 7. His Testosterone Levels Have Plummeted

 Mother Nature is not very kind to people as they age and when it comes to men, she can take away a lot of the testosterone that is responsible for firing up a man’s libido.
 This means your partner will have a tough time getting erections.
-Luckily, your partner can easily fix this problem
+Luckily, your partner can easily fix this problem with the help of supplements.
+However, do make sure you both consult a doctor for supplement and dosage recommendations.

 Know When To Seek Medical Help